-System.out.println("Student 1: " + student1);This should compile and run, but notice what it does -- nothing very useful!
+System.out.println("Student 1: " + student1);This should run, but notice what it does -- nothing very useful!
 When an object is printed, Java looks for a toString method for that object.
-This method must have no parameters and must return a string.
+This method must have no parameters and must return a string (there was one in the Account class last week).
 If such a method exists for this object, it is called automatically -- you don't have to write the call in your program -- and the string it returns is printed.
 If no such method exists, a unique hexadecimal identifier for the object is printed (e.g., Student@3a56d7).

 Name: Joe Test 1: 85 Test 2: 91Note that the toString method does not call System.out.println -- it just returns a string.
 Both the Die class (page 165), the Account class (pages 178-179), and the Coin class (pages 221-222) in your textbook have toString methods.

-Recompile your Student class and the Grades program (you shouldn't have to change the Grades program -- you don't have to call toString explicitly).
-Now see what happens when you print a student object -- much nicer!
+You shouldn't have to change the Grades program -- you don't have to call toString explicitly.
+Now see what happens when you run the Grades program - the output is much nicer!